Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 That test first requires knowing where to aim.
 Setting an individual `DEBUGEN` bit means hitting the storage of a single register bit, a needle in a haystack.
 This is a harder targeting problem than the instruction-skip faults common in laser fault injection, where disturbing any of the many flip-flops in a core pipeline can produce the same skip: that spreads the sensitive area widely enough for a random scan to find it.
 A blind scan for one `DEBUGEN` bit is impractical.

 Switching transistors emit faint near-infrared photons correlated with their activity, so collecting that emission over repeated execution can reveal where a selected control changes state.
 This made photon-emission microscopy (PEM) a good fit for `DEBUGEN`: as a memory-mapped register, Secure software can toggle exact bits in a loop, driving the repeated state changes the measurement needs.
-We used it as the first localization stage, and the resulting map constrained the subsequent laser scan to a region of a few micrometers.
+We used it as the first localization stage, and the resulting map constrained the subsequent laser scan to a region of a few micrometres.

 We compared loops that repeatedly toggled selected `DEBUGEN` bits on and off, differing only in the bits they targeted.
 A register's photon emission is faint next to the camera's own noise and sensitive to slowly drifting ambient conditions such as temperature, so a single frame reveals nothing.
 Averaging many frames of each loop suppressed random sensor noise, and subtracting the two mean stacks cancelled everything the loops shared: static background, sensor offset, thermal emission, and switching unrelated to the selected bits.
 Interleaving the two values during acquisition kept slow drift from biasing that subtraction.
 What remained was the emission that tracked the selected bits.